giovannellilab/Geomosaic/docs/source/tips/specifictools.md

 Description: you need to specify a name for the output folder.
 For example, if this argsoap custom will concern hydrogenases, you may want to rename the output folder as 'argsoap_custom_hydrogenases'
 ```

 Since this tool can be used with a custom db, Geomosaic is asking this question to let you choose a custom name for the output folder.
-The idea is to have specific name for specific database of interest and execution, in order to execute again this tool maybe with a different db.
+The idea is to have a specific name for a specific database of interest and execution.
+This will allow to run the tool with different databases and have several output folders, each one with its own name.

 `argsoap_custom_hydrogenases`